47degrees/fp-with-arrow-videos/Kleisli.md

 // Id(2.0)
 ```

-Or can be used to replace the Kleisli result
+Or, can be used to replace the Kleisli result.

 ---